bhargysh/my-prezzos/ADTs.md

 ## Product type

-- what it sounds like
+- use case a class constructor to create a data type
-- use case class constructor to create a data type whose number of possible concrete instances can be calculated by multiplying the number of possibilities of all of its constructor fields.
+- calculate the number of possible concrete instances by multiplying the number of possibilities of all of its constructor fields.
-- in the example below: each parameter has 2 possibilities -> 2 * 2 = 4 possible instances
+- in the example below: each parameter has 2 possibilities -> 2 \* 2 = 4 possible instances

 ```
 sealed trait Bool